 My puppy won’t sleep unless next to me.

-If he is house-trained and you enjoy cuddling, great!
+A: If they are house-trained and you enjoy cuddling, great!
 If not, it’s time to establish ground rules.
-Practice crate training during the day, making it a fun game so he will think of his crate as a happy place.
-Then at night, bring his crate right next to your bed so you can reach down and assure him that you are close.
+Practice crate training during the day, making it a fun game so they will think of their crate as a happy place.
+Then at night, bring their crate right next to your bed so you can reach down and assure him that you are close.

-He may have trouble settling down for the first few nights, but be patient and consistent — caving in and letting him onto the bed will teach him that whining is a great way to get what he wants.
-Once he is comfortable sleeping in his crate right next to your bed, you can gradually move the crate farther away if desired.
+They may have trouble settling down for the first few nights, but be patient and consistent — caving in and letting them onto the bed will teach them that whining is a great way to get what they want.
+Once they are comfortable sleeping in their crate right next to your bed, you can gradually move the crate farther away if desired.
 Your puppy may enjoy having an old shirt or something else that smells like you to sleep with.
 Good luck with your new puppy!